-Lent 2023 LOGIC AND SET THEORY - EXAMPLES 3 IBL

-1. How many different partial orders (up to isomorphism) are there on a set of 4 elements?
-How many of these are complete?

-2. Which of the following posets (ordered by inclusion) are complete?

-(i) The set of all subsets of \mathbb{N} that are finite or have finite complement

-(ii) The set of all independent subsets of a vector space V

-(iii) The set of all subspaces of a vector space V

-3. Let X be a complete poset, and let $f: X \to X$ be order-reversing (meaning that $x \leq y$ implies $f(x) \geq f(y)$).
+- 1. How many different partial orders (up to isomorphism) are there on a set of 4 elements?
+How many of these are complete? - 2.
+Which of the following posets (ordered by inclusion) are complete? - (i) the set of all subsets of \mathbb{N} that are finite or have finite complement - (ii) the set of all linearly independent subsets of a vector space V - (iii) the set of all subspaces of a vector space V - 3.
+Let X be a complete poset, and let $f: X \to X$ be order-reversing (meaning that $x \leq y$ implies $f(x) \geq f(y)$).
 Give an example to show that f need not have a fixed point.
-Show, however, that there must exist either a fixed point of f or two distinct points x and y with f(x) = y and f(y) = x.

-4. Use Zorn's Lemma to show that every partial order on a set extends to a total order.

-5. Give a direct proof of Zorn's Lemma (not using ordinals and not using the Axiom of Choice) for countable posets.

-6. Show that the statement 'for any sets X and Y, either X injects into Y or Y injects into X' is equivalent to the Axiom of Choice (in the presence of the other rules for building sets).
-[Hint for one direction: Hartogs' Lemma.]

-7. What is yellow and equivalent to the Axiom of Choice?

-8. Formulate sets of axioms in suitable languages (to be specified) for the following theories.

-- (i) The theory of fields of characteristic 2 - (ii) The theory of posets having no maximal element - (iii) The theory of bipartite graphs - (iv) The theory of algebraically closed fields - (v) The theory of groups of order 60 - (vi) The theory of simple groups of order 60 - (vii) The theory of real vector spaces

-9. Write down axioms (in the language of groups) for the theory of groups that are either infinite or have order a multiple of 100.

-10. Write down axioms (in the language of partial orders) for the theory of total orders that are dense (between any two elements is a third) and have no greatest or least element.
+Show, however, that there must exist either a fixed point of f or two distinct points x and y with f(x) = y and f(y) = x. - 4.
+Use Zorn's Lemma to show that every partial order on a set extends to a total order. - 5.
+Give a direct proof of Zorn's Lemma (not using ordinals and not using the Axiom of Choice) for countable posets. - 6.
+Show that the statement 'for any sets X and Y, either X injects into Y or Y injects into X' is equivalent to the Axiom of Choice (in the presence of the other rules for building sets).
+[Hint for one direction: Hartogs' Lemma.] - 7.
+Formulate sets of axioms in suitable languages (to be specified) for the following theories. - (i) the theory of fields of characteristic 2 - (ii) the theory of posets having no maximal element - (iii) the theory of bipartite graphs - (iv) the theory of algebraically closed fields - (v) the theory of groups of order 60 - (vi) the theory of simple groups of order 60 - (vii) the theory of real vector spaces - 8.
+Show that $\{x=y,y=z\} \vdash x=z$ by writing down a proof.
+Show that the relation defined in the proof of the Model existence lemma for first-order theories is an equivalence relation. - 9.
+Prove the sentence $(\forall x)(\neg x = 0 \Rightarrow (\exists y)(x = sy))$ in Peano Arithmetic. - 10.
+Write down axioms (in the language of partial orders) for the theory of total orders that are dense (between any two elements is a third) and have no greatest or least element.
 Show that every countable model of this theory is isomorphic to \mathbb{Q} .
-Why does it follow that this theory is complete?

-11. Show that the theory of fields of positive characteristic is not axiomatisable (in the language of fields), and that the theory of fields of characteristic zero is axiomatisable but not finitely axiomatisable.

-12. Is every countable model of Peano Arithmetic isomorphic to \mathbb{N} ?

-13. Let L be the language consisting of a single function symbol f, of arity 1.
+Why does it follow that this theory is complete? - 11.
+Show that the theory of fields of positive characteristic is not axiomatisable (in the language of rings with 1), and that the theory of fields of characteristic zero is axiomatisable but not finitely axiomatisable. - 12.
+Is every countable model of Peano Arithmetic isomorphic to \mathbb{N} ? - 13.
+Let L be the language consisting of a single function symbol f of arity 1.
 Write down a theory T that asserts that f is a bijection with no finite orbits, and describe the countable models of T. Prove that T is a complete theory.

-14. Write down axioms, in a suitable language, for the theory of groups that have an element of infinite order.
-Can this be done in the language of groups?

-15. Show that the following theories are not axiomatisable.

-(i) The theory of connected graphs (in the language of graphs)

-(ii) The theory of simple groups (in the language of groups)

-+(iii) The theory of non-abelian simple groups (in the language of groups)